bryanthowell-tableau/tableau_tools/README.md

 ### 0.3 TableauRestXml class
 There is a class called TableauRestXml which holds static methods and properties that are useful on any Tableau REST XML request or response.

-TableauServerRest and TableauRestApiConnection both inherit from this class so you can call any of the methods from one of those objects rather than calling it directly.
+TableauServerRest inherits from this class so you can call any of the methods from one of those objects rather than calling it directly.

 ### 0.4 tableau_exceptions
 The tableau_exceptions file defines a variety of Exceptions that are specific to Tableau, particularly the REST API.
 They are not very complex, and most simply include a msg property that will clarify the problem if logged